Polynomial Potential Inflation in the ACT Era: From CMB to Primordial Black Holes: Introduction

 In this paper, we propose a toy model with a polynomial potential to explain the recent ACT data.
-This model is characterized by a polynomial form of the inflaton potential, $V(\phi)=V_0\left(1+ \sum_{i=1}^{n} a_i \frac{\phi^i}{M^i_{\rm p}}\right)$, where $\phi$ is the inflaton field and $a_i$ are the polynomial coefficients.
+This model is characterized by a polynomial form of the inflaton potential, $V(\phi)=V_0\left(1+ \sum_{i=1}^{n} a_i \phi^i\right)$, where $\phi$ is the inflaton and $a_i$ are the polynomial coefficients.
+The polynomial form here is configured as a hill-top type~\cite{Boubekeur:2005zm}, which better aligns with the observational trend of a small tensor-to-scalar ratio $r$.
+This form finds a natural motivation in supergravity model building~\cite{Hodges:1989dw,Cirigliano:2004yh,Lyth:2006ec,Allahverdi:2006wt,Kallosh:2010xz, Nakayama:2013jka, Nakayama:2014wpa,Linde:2014nna, Li:2014zfa,Ferrara:2016fwe,Musoke:2017frr, Kallosh:2017wku, Wolf:2024lbf,Bernal:2021qrl}, where it can be viewed as a Taylor expansion of an effective potential, with the coefficients $a_i$ linked to fundamental parameters in the Kähler potential and superpotential.
 By adjusting the coefficients and the degree of the polynomial, one can obtain a wide range of inflationary dynamics and predictions for cosmological observables.
-The polynomial potential may be obtained from supergravity model building \cite{Kallosh:2010xz, Linde:2014nna, Ferrara:2016fwe, Kallosh:2017wku}, providing a connection between inflationary cosmology and high-energy particle physics.
+In particular, the hill-top configuration ($a_2<0$) arises naturally in such high-energy physics contexts, providing a well-motivated framework that connects inflationary cosmology to fundamental theory.
 We examine the viability of this model by confronting its predictions with the updated observational constraints on $n_s$ and $r$.